 - Won a jury verdict for $1.7 million in a water pricing dispute.

-- Participated in the settlement of a $2 billion energy pricing dispute.
+- Participated in the litigation and settlement of a $2 billion energy pricing dispute.

 - Prevailed in federal litigation that upheld a Clean Air Act permit.

 - Handling an ongoing administrative challenge to denial to construct coal transloading dock.

 Memberships & Awards